 \section{Introduction}

-Accurately recognizing human actions is essential for a wide spectrum of applications such as human-robot interaction~\cite{fanello2013keep}, sports analysis~\cite{tran2018closer}, and smart health-care services~\cite{saggese2019learning}.
-Recently, skeleton-based action recognition has attracted increasing attention~\cite{2015_cvpr_hrnn}.
+Accurately recognizing human actions is essential for many applications such as human-robot interaction~\cite{fanello2013keep}, sports analysis~\cite{tran2018closer}, and smart healthcare services~\cite{saggese2019learning}.
+Recently, skeleton-based action recognition has attracted increasing attention~\cite{2015_cvpr_hrnn,2017_cvpr_c_cnn,2021_tip_shift_gcn}.
 Technically, skeleton data are concise, free from environmental noises (such as background clutter, and clothing), and also lightweight, enabling fast processing speed on edge devices~\cite{2021_tip_shift_gcn}.
 Ethically, skeletonized humans are privacy-protective and racial-unbiased, promoting fair training and inference.

 Recent approaches of skeleton-based action recognition primarily concentrate on devising new network architectures to more comprehensively extract motion patterns from the skeleton trajectories~\cite{2018_aaai_st_gcn, 2020_eccv_decouple_gcn, 2020_cvpr_sgn}.
-Among these models, most designs intend to thoroughly capture {\it spatial} interactions among skeletal joints~\cite{2018_aaai_st_gcn, 2020_eccv_decouple_gcn, 2019_cvpr_dgnn, 2020_cvpr_sgn, 2021_tip_shift_gcn}.
+Most designs focus on proposing various graph operations to capture spatial interactions.
+On the other hand, the temporal extractors of~\cite{2020_eccv_decouple_gcn,2019_cvpr_dgnn,2020_cvpr_sgn} inherit \cite{2018_aaai_st_gcn}.
 In contrast, in this paper, we propose two components that are compatible with existing skeletal action recognizers, to more robustly and adequately extract {\it temporal} movement features.